redaelhail/portfolio/content/blog/Kalman/index.md

   caption: "<text>"
   relative: false # To use relative path for cover image, used in hugo Page-bundles
 ---
+Kalman filtering is a powerful algorithm used for estimating the state of a dynamic system from noisy measurements.
+It was developed by Rudolf Kalman in 1960 and has since found wide applications in various fields including navigation, robotics, and signal processing.
+The Kalman filter works by combining two sources of information:

+Predictions based on a mathematical model of the system Measurements from sensors

+Key features of Kalman filtering include:

+Recursive nature: It doesn't need to store all past data, making it computationally efficient Optimal estimation: Under certain conditions, it provides the best possible estimate Handling uncertainty: It accounts for both measurement and process noise

+Kalman filters are particularly useful in situations where the system state cannot be directly observed, but indirect and potentially imperfect measurements are available.

+In this article, I will show different types of Kalman filters with examples and Matlab code.
+For access to all the code examples discussed here, please visit the associated GitHub repository: https://github.com/redaelhail/Kalman-filter-variations

 <h2>Linear Kalman Filter</h2>